Clarifai/docs/docs/legacy-portal-guide/model/model-types.md

 ## Non-Trainable Models \(Fixed-Function Operators\)

 Fixed-Function Operators are "non-trainable models" that help you connect, direct, and network your models in a workflow.
-Some of our most popular operators are used for random sampling, routing based on predictions, and image cropping.
+Some of our most popular operators are used for random sampling, routing based on predictions and image cropping.

 Example use case:

 _A customer wants to automatically tag images based on AI predictions.
-They would connect a classification model with a "Concept Thresholder" model to determine which images are labeled and which ones are not._
+They would might connect a classification model with a "Concept Thresholder" model to determine which images are labeled and which ones are not._